Nelson's Family Zone

 18 Any individual who has entered any part of the Ground designated for the use of any group of supporters to which he does not belong may be ejected from the Ground either for the purposes of his own safety or for any other reason.

-21 Tickets are not transferable and may not be offered for sale without the prior written permission of the Club.
+22 Tickets are not transferable and may not be offered for sale without the prior written permission of the Club or otherwise in accordance with the relevant ticket terms and conditions.
 Any tickets that are transferred are transferred subject to these Ground Regulations.
-Any tickets offered for sale may be confiscated by any steward, officer of the club or any police officer.
-The club reserves the right to refuse admission to or eject from the Ground, any person who has transferred his/her ticket in contravention of the relevant ticket terms and conditions (and/or the holder of any ticket that has been transferred in contravention of the relevant ticket terms and conditions.)
+Any tickets offered for sale may be confiscated by any steward, officer of the Club or any police officer.
+The Club reserves the right to refuse admission to or eject from the Ground and/or "blacklist" any person who has offered for sale or transferred his/her ticket in contravention of the relevant ticket terms and conditions (and/or the holder of any ticket that has been transferred in contravention of the relevant ticket terms and conditions).
 Tickets remain the property of the club at all times.

-22 CCTV cameras are in use around and in the Ground and the club may itself use or pass to the police or any Football Authority or other clubs, any recordings for use in any proceedings.
+23 CCTV cameras are in use around and in the Ground.
+Body work video cameras recording video and/or audio may be used as appropriate, to record images or audio which identifies you as an individual, for example to record prohibited behaviours as referenced in paragraphs 9 and 10.
+The Club may itself use or pass to the police or any Football Authority or other clubs, any recordings for use in any proceedings.

-26 Refused entry to (or ejection from) the Ground may lead to further action by the club including, but not limited to, the withdrawal of any season ticket (without reimbursement), club Membership and other benefits.
+28 Refused entry to (or ejection from) the Ground may lead to further action by the Club including, but not limited to, the withdrawal of any season ticket (without reimbursement), Club Membership and other benefits.